-In general, there is no maximum limit on the amount that can be availed under the Paras Education Loan.
-Loan can be availed for the full amount covering your tuition fees and living expenses after deducting any scholarships and financial aid.
+There is no limit on the amount that can be borrowed under the Paras Education Loan Scheme.
+You can avail of loans to meet the full amount covering your tuition fees and living expenses, after deducting any scholarships and financial aid.

 Paras Education Loans are available at an interest rate of 3.5% to 6.5%, linked to the Wall Street Journal Prime Lending Rate (PLR).

-In general, there is no collateral, physical mortgage, security, or margin money required for the Paras Education Loan.
-A valid and credit worthy co-signer may be required but the co-signer is also not required to provide any collateral, physical mortgage, security, or margin money.
+Typically no collateral, physical mortgage, security, or margin money is required for the Paras Education Loan.
+A valid and credit-worthy co-signer may be required but the co-signer is not required to provide any collateral, physical mortgage, security, or margin money.

 For more information, see: https://www.isloan.org/